thedave42/ghas-eslint-action/README.md

 # GHAS ESLint Action

 Runs eslint and uploads the results to GitHub Advanced security.
-ESLint will use the options specified in the `.eslintrc.json`.
-If you are using any additional ESLint plugins you will have to ensure they are installed as part of the Action workflow prior to the ESLint action.
+ESLint will use the options specified in the `.eslintrc.json` in the `src-dir`.
+If you are using any additional ESLint plugins you will have to ensure they are installed in the `src-dir` as part of the Action workflow prior to the ESLint action.

 ## Inputs